Meet the Board: Meet Jeanne Lambson

-I played casual golf since I was in my 30’s.
-By casual, I mean, I had clubs and could hit the ball in random directions, and had no idea that there was a rule book.
-My brother was scratch golfer, Gary Rawlings, from the Yolo Fliers Club; and was 46th on the NCGA 2007 Top 50 Points List.
+I played casual golf since I was in my 30s.
+By casual, I mean I had clubs and could hit the ball in random directions, and had no idea that there was a rule book.
+My brother was a scratch golfer: Gary Rawlings, from the Yolo Fliers Club; and was 46th on the NCGA 2007 Top 50 Points List.
 But, we did not live in the same state, so I did not benefit from his knowledge or experience in my younger years.
-I really got involved when I moved back to California in 2006 to a neighborhood with a 9-hole course and a Ladies Golf Club.
+I really got involved when I moved back to California in 2006 to a neighborhood with a nine-hole course and a Ladies Golf Club.
 The move also put me closer to my brother.
 I ended up being tournament chairman for that Ladies Club for several years, and for the neighborhood mixed Golf Club, with the help of a knowledgeable neighbor.
 How I got involved in PWGA is a funny story that I plan to share at the Workshop this year.

 Why I play golf

 I play golf because I like the challenge of the game and the principles behind it.
 Golf is a game of honor.
 It is a game you can play by yourself, or enjoy the companionship of those who also love the game.
-In the past 12 years, I have made a significant effort to learn about the history and rules of thee.
+In the past 12 years, I have made a significant effort to learn about the history and rules of the game.
 Not done learning yet.

 Where I belong